13. August 2019

 How can and how must we eat in order to eat healthily and at the same time adapt our consumer behaviour to the drastically changing climatic conditions?
 Furthermore: What we consume must be produced.
 Agriculture and food or fields and plates belong together.
 Dr Simone Frey, co-founder of Nutrition Hub, spoke with Farm & Food about romanticizing agriculture and creating better value behind food production.

-Farm & Food: Food and nutrition are fully in line with the trend.
-On Instagram every ordinary dish looks like a work of art and the right diet has long since become a question of faith.
+Farm & Food: On Instagram every ordinary dish looks like a work of art and healthy nutrition has long since become a question of faith.
 As an expert, how do you assess the current situation?

 Simone Frey: In general, it’s a very good situation.
 We nutritionists have been working towards this for years.
 Today, consumers know that a healthy diet is the best investment in their own health and the best basis for a long life.
 The fact that food and nutrition have become a question of faith has to do with the fact that the most important value systems, family and religion, have lost importance.
 With nutrition one can create a social affiliation, which only became possible through social media.